Ketamine-Assisted Psychotherapy

 -

 Ketamine is a medicine that works by quickly changing how certain brain chemicals communicate, helping to reset patterns that can get stuck in depression, anxiety, or trauma.
 It also boosts activity in parts of the brain that handle mood, memory and emotions regulation.
-And it can help quiet the parts of the brain that are often overactive in people who feel stuck in negative thoughts, trauma triggers, or other survival responses.
+It can help quiet the parts of the brain that are often overactive in people who feel stuck in negative thoughts, trauma triggers, or other survival responses.
 This creates a short window where the brain is more flexible and open to change.

 If you’d like to know more about Ketamine and it’s impacts on the brain, this short video that offers more information.